 It kind of sounds like authoritativeness is like your online reputation, right?

-You want people to trust in your brand or business and are willing to endorse or buy from you.
+You want people to trust in your brand or business and be willing to endorse or buy from you.

 People have to feel they can trust all the information they find on your website.

 Likewise, Google wants to rank websites and content that it can trust.
 In 2018, Google made an update referred to by some in the industry as the Medic Update that prioritized reputable, well-researched content.
 This update signaled to marketers just how much emphasis Google was placing on E-A-T.